crownstone/crownstone-home-assistant/README.md

 Crownstone Home Assistant integration beta to test new features before they are integrated into the core version.

+The Crownstone integration is available in Home Assistant core since version 2021.10.0.
+It is however limited in features and only supports switching and dimming Crownstones for now.
+With time, features will be migrated from this version to the core version.

 This version supports the following extra features over the core integration:

 * Instant data (names and firmware version) updates